Venice is a fascinating historic city located in north-east Italy, it’s a UNESCO World Heritage Site.

 Water taxis are another (more expensive) way to get around but we didn’t need to use them at all.

-This time we won’t give you the exact route plan but only the three must-sees which you shouldn’t miss.
-Let Venice show you the rest.
+This time we won’t give you the exact route plan but only the three must-sees that you shouldn’t miss – let Venice show you the rest.

 St. Mark’s Square (Piazza San Marco)